xopxe/ahsm/README.md

 }
 ```

 This transition besides trigering on `ev1` will also trigger on timeout.
-This means that after 5 seconds will trigger as if a special `ahsm.EV_TIMEOUT` event triggered it.
-Times are measured calling `ahsm.get_time()` which defaults to `os.time()`, but you can change it to whatever youyr system uses to get the current time.
+This means that after 5 seconds it will trigger as if a special `ahsm.EV_TIMEOUT` event triggered it.
+Times are measured calling `ahsm.get_time()` which defaults to `os.time()`, but you can change it to whatever your system uses to get the current time.
 There's another special event, `ahsm.EV_ANY`, that will be matched by any event.

 You can also have a `guard` function, which can decide if an event should trigger the transition or not.
 For example, you could have this: